mkdesignn/menubuilder/readme.md

 first argument Is the type of the menu which wants to be created

 ### second argument
-second argument is the table which we need to use it as a source The class that pass to the render method should be extends model abstract class the table tag that has been passed to the render method has the below structure
+second argument is the table which we need to use it as a source.
+The class that pass to the render method should be extends model abstract class. the table tag that has been passed to the render method has the below structure

 | id  | parent_id | name | slug | bg_color | bg_hover_color | text_color | text_hover_color |